-Specifically, by the 2023-2024 school year, the SPCSA aims to enroll FRL, EL and IEP students at a rate that is greater than or equal to the statewide average.
+Specifically, by the 2023-2024 school year, the SPCSA aimed to enroll FRL, EL and IEP students at a rate that is greater than or equal to the statewide average.
 First, when considering all new seats created through the opening of new schools, new campuses in school networks, and expanded schools, the SPCSA's goal is for the rate of enrollment of these student groups to be equal to or higher than the statewide average beginning in the 2020-2021 school year.
-Second, by the 2023-2024 school year, the SPCSA aims to enroll FRL, EL and IEP students at a rate that is equal to or higher than the statewide average beginning in the 2020-2021 school year.
-Second, by the 2023-2024 school year, the SPCSA aims to enroll FRL, EL and IEP students at a rate that is equal to or higher than the statewide average in vacant seats at existing schools while enabling current students to continue to attend.
+Second, by the 2023-2024 school year, the SPCSA aimed to enroll FRL, EL and IEP students at a rate that is equal to or higher than the statewide average in vacant seats at existing schools while enabling current students to continue to attend.